everpay/cdn/styleguide/README.md

 ```

 ##### Licence
-All the logos and branding are Auth0's property.
+All the logos and branding are Everpay's property.